 Hicks Lake Campground is on, you guessed it, Hicks Lake.
 Beside the water there is a field with a volleyball court and a boat launch.
 At this site there are 72 sites available to stay at as well as one large group campsite which can hold up to 40 people.

 Tips and Advice

 Below are some tips and suggestions to help you make the most out of your visit to the park.

-TIP #1: If you ever go to Harrison Hot Springs and you have some extra time and want to experience a bit of nature, be sure to check out Sasquatch Park.
+TIP #1: If you ever go to Harrison Hot Springs and you have some extra time, be sure to check out Sasquatch Park if you want to experience some nature.
 It’s beautiful and just a short drive away.
 The town itself is also one of our number one favourite places in the Lower Mainland.

 TIP #4: The park is a great place for camping.
 If you’re not into sleeping in a tent or camper, however, there are some really nice hotels in and around the nearby town of Harrison Hot Springs.
 Ones we’ve stayed at before and really liked include the Harrison Beach Hotel and Harrison Hot Springs Resort & Spa.
 A little further away but also exceptionally lovely is the Sandpiper Resort which has an inn, cabins and a golf course.

 TIP #5: When we last drove to Hicks Lake it was in the late fall and the road was in pretty rough shape.
 There were lots of pot holes.
 Hopefully that was just a one-time thing and not normal for that time of year, but it might be.
 In case it’s the same when you go, leave your low-to-the-ground sports car at home and take something with good undercarriage clearance.